By: Rachel Y. Moon, MD, FAAP & Danette Glassy, MD, FAAP

 New parents often learn how to swaddle their infant from the nurses in the hospital.
-A blanket wrapped snuggly around your baby’s body can resemble the mother’s womb and help soothe your newborn baby.
-The American Academy of Pediatrics (AAP) says that when done correctly, swaddling can be an effective technique to help calm infants and promote
+A thin blanket wrapped snuggly around your baby's body can resemble the womb and help soothe your newborn.
+When done correctly, swaddling can be an effective technique to help calm infants and promote

 But if you plan to swaddle your infant at home, you need to follow a few guidelines to make sure you are doing it safely.